Login

 What do I need to fill in?

-Every HMRC Self Assessment pack includes the core tax return SA100 form.
+Every HMRC Self Assessment includes the core tax return SA100 form.
 On top on this, the chances are you’ll have to fill in one or more additional sections.

 The extra pages you’ll need to complete will depend on your circumstances.
 For example, self-employed status, capital gains and rental income all require different extra forms to be completed, so fill in those that apply to you and ignore the rest.